 What is BODY TONING?

 Have you ever been sold a gym membership by your gender?
-If you are a male, there is a high chance that the membership was marketed to you using the word bodybuilding.
-If you are a female, high probability, someone sold you the same package titled as body toning.
+If you are a man, there is a high chance that the membership was marketed to you using the word bodybuilding.
+If you are a female, high probability, someone sold you the same package titled body toning.
 Scientifically, both mean the same: FAT LOSS and MUSCLE GAIN.
-This is how the same gym service is marketed using different gender-specific terminologies.
+That is how the same gym package is marketed using different gender-specific terminologies.

 What is BODYBUILDING?